-Scope
+5 Scope

-The verification was conducted in accordance with ISO 14064-3: Specification with guidance for the validation and verification of greenhouse gas assertions.
-The verification was designed to provide a limited level of assurance.
-The Verification and Sampling Plans were developed based on the relevant criteria described in:
+The verification will be conducted in accordance with ISO 14064-3: Specification with guidance for the validation and verification of greenhouse gas assertions.
+The verification is designed to provide a limited level of assurance.
+The Verification and Sampling Plan is developed based on the relevant criteria described in:

-The Greenhouse Gas Protocol - A Corporate Accounting and Reporting Standard (WRI/WBCSD Revised Edition, 2004)
+• The Greenhouse Gas Protocol - A Corporate Accounting and Reporting Standard (WRI/WBCSD Revised Edition, 2004)

 The following table defines the scope elements specified for the organization.
+The following table actines the scope clements specifica for the or guinzation.